 The DO browser does have an API that can be accessed via HTTP requests in a programmatic fashion.
 Currently only retrieving term metadata is supported but in the future we hope to expand the functionality.
 More information can be found on the tutorial page

-The Disease Ontology browser uses the Neo4j technology to store all our ontology metadata.
+The Disease Ontology browser uses Neo4j to store the ontology metadata.
 Neo4j falls under the umbrella of NoSQL databases (Wikipedia) being an embedded, disk-based, fully transactional Java persistence engine that stores data structured in graphs.
 Since Neo4j is a graph-based persistence engine, representing graph structures that include multiple relationships is very easy and data retrieval is very fast.
 Where a relational database might store ontology terms in one table with a one-to-many connection to another table containing relationships, a graph database stores terms as nodes that are connected to each other by edges (relationships).